crabdancing/elevate/README.md

 Detect if you are running as root, restart self with `sudo` if needed or setup uid zero when running with the SUID flag set.

+## Requirements

-The `sudo` program is required to be installed and setup correctly on the target system.
+* The `sudo` program is required to be installed and setup correctly on the target system.
+* Linux or Mac OS X tested
+    * It should work on *BSD.
+However, it is not tested.

 # Example: